Authorities release info on Jo Daviess County crash that injured 4, including 2 children

-HANOVER, Ill. -- Authorities today said four people were injured in a head-on crash Tuesday near Hanover.
+HANOVER, Ill. — Authorities on Thursday said four people were injured in a head-on crash Tuesday near Hanover.

 Maria L. Dreyer, 50, of Hanover, also suffered non-life-threatening injuries and was taken by ambulance to MercyOne Dubuque Medical Center, according to the state police.